30 January 1963 – Hermitage Ballroom, Hitchin, Herts with Eleanor & The Sapphires (Luton News)

 13 May 1966 – Village, Cleethorpes (Grimsby Evening Telegraph) Billed as The Machine and backed John Lee Hooker

-14 May 1966 – Plaza Ballroom, Handsworth, West Midlands (Birmingham Evening Mail) Backed John Lee Hooker
+14 May 1966 – Plaza Ballroom, Handsworth, West Midlands (Birmingham Evening Mail) Billed as The JCS Machine and backed John Lee Hooker

 12 June 1966 – Sunday Club, Addlestone, Surrey (Woking Herald)